 Note: Students must notify Student Accounts of any, and all circumstances that may necessitate an exception to the payment deadlines.
 Exceptions to this policy may be made for the following reasons:

 - Circumstances beyond the student's control (i.e. non-arrival of financial aid funds applied for well in advance of the due date);

 - A payment plan has been approved by the Office of Student Financial Services

-A fee may be charged on any returned check.
+Students are notified via email and phone when checks are returned.
+A replacement method of payment is required to resolve the balance.
 After two returned checks a student will be required to pay by cashier's check or money order.
 No exceptions will be made.